RockstarLang/rockstar2/codewithrockstar.com/02-values-and-variables.md

 - **Null** - the null type.
 Evaluates as equal to zero and equal to false.
 The keywords `nothing`, `nowhere`, `nobody`, and `gone` are defined as aliases for `null`
 - **Mysterious** - the value of any variable that hasn’t been assigned a value, denoted by the keyword `mysterious`.

+## Variables

+Rockstar supports three different kinds of variables.

+A **simple variables** is any valid identifier that isn't a reserved keyword.
+A simple variable name must contain only letters, and cannot contain spaces.
+Note that Rockstar does not allow numbers or underscores in variable names - remember the golden rule of Rockstar syntax: if you can’t sing it, you can’t have it.
+Simple variables are case-insensitive.